robert-at-pretension-io/Totally-Not-Skynet/readme.md

 def event_loop():
     while True:
-        ticket = create_ticket() # create a ticket
-        code = write_code(ticket) # write the code
-        tests = run_tests(code) # run the tests
+        create_api_docs() #Use the language model to detail the functions/objects necessary to implement the software ticket = create_ticket() # create a ticket code = write_code(ticket) # write the code tests = run_tests(code) # run the tests